Skip to main content

 From the beginning, the mission included disseminating information from campus to the people of the state.
 In 1914, the Smith-Lever Act established a national Cooperative Extension System, formalizing the arrangement and ensuring vital agricultural information and education would reach farmers and rural communities.

 The system has been honed and expanded over the last 110 years.
 Today, cutting-edge research from NC State’s campus in Raleigh and 22 research stations and field labs across North Carolina helps ensure prosperity for farmers and a stable food supply for the people of the state.
-As part of the nation’s second-largest Extension system, more than 1,000 NC State experts work out of Extension centers in all 100 counties and with the Eastern Band of Cherokee Indians.
+As part of the nation’s second-largest Extension system, more than 1,000 NC State experts work on campus and out of Extension centers in all 100 counties plus with the Eastern Band of Cherokee Indians.

 What is well established in North Carolina can be a foreign concept in developing nations that struggle with food insecurity.
 But in Malawi and Zambia, that could soon change thanks to a partnership between NC State and the two countries.